ttasa/hail/README.md

 [![Gitter](https://badges.gitter.im/hail-is/hail.svg)](https://gitter.im/hail-is/hail?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![CI Status](https://ci.hail.is/app/rest/builds/buildType:(id:HailSourceCode_HailCi)/statusIcon)](https://ci.hail.is/viewType.html?buildTypeId=HailSourceCode_HailCi&branch_HailSourceCode_HailMainline=%3Cdefault%3E&tab=buildTypeStatusDiv)

 [Hail](https://hail.is) is an open-source, scalable framework for exploring and analyzing genomic data.
+The Hail project began in Fall 2015 to [harness the flood of genomic data](https://www.broadinstitute.org/blog/harnessing-flood-scaling-data-science-big-genomics-era) and is under very active development.
+Hail has been the primary analysis platform for dozens of major studies and is the core analysis platform of large-scale genomics efforts such as [gnomAD](http://gnomad.broadinstitute.org/).

 Starting from sequencing or microarray data in [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) and [other formats](https://hail.is/hail/hail.HailContext.html#hail.HailContext), Hail can, for example:

  - generate variant annotations like call rate, Hardy-Weinberg equilibrium p-value, and population-specific allele count
  - generate sample annotations like mean depth, imputed sex, and TiTv ratio